thedataplace/policies/employee_handbook.md

 A final written warning may be given if an initial offence is very serious or if conduct, performance or attendance remains unsatisfactory following a verbal or written warning.
 It may also be given if an incident of unsatisfactory performance or conduct occurs following a previous verbal or written warning.
 Your line manager or Director will invite you to a hearing to discuss the problem and may give you a final written warning.
 The final written warning will state that any recurrence of the offence, or further misconduct of a similar nature within 12 months will result in dismissal.
 Final written warnings will be kept on your personnel file.

 ### Dismissal
 If, following a final written warning, your performance, conduct or attendance does not improve significantly or further misconduct occurs, you may be dismissed.
-Dismissal will be authorised by (insert name).
-Your line manager or Director will invite you to a hearing to discuss the problem, informing you that the disciplinary meeting may lead to your dismissal.
+Dismissal will be authorised by a Director.
+Your line manager (or a Director) will invite you to a hearing to discuss the problem, informing you that the disciplinary meeting may lead to your dismissal.
 Should the meeting result in dismissal, you will be given an amount of notice equivalent to that specified in your Contract of Employment or pay in lieu of such notice.
 You will have the right to appeal against the decision but where the notice period would expire before the outcome of the appeal is known, you will be suspended without pay until the appeal process is completed.
 You will receive a written statement of your dismissal within 14 days of the dismissal hearing.
 At all stages of the disciplinary procedure you will have the right to be accompanied by a Trade Union Representative or a work colleague.
 You will also be given the right to appeal against all disciplinary warnings.

 ### Gross Misconduct